sourceduty/Sourceduty_News/README.md

 The success of Sourceduty under Alex's leadership underscores that formal education is not the sole path to business success.
 By leveraging self-taught skills and a commitment to innovation, Alex has positioned Sourceduty as a growing entity in the digital landscape.
 This example illustrates that with determination and continuous self-improvement, individuals can overcome traditional educational barriers to build successful enterprises.

+> "*Because of this lack of formal preperation, I will need more time to professionally adjust, adapt and synchronize.*"

 #
 ###  AI Revolution